 In 2008, while living, training, and instructing in Brazil, he worked on synthesizing his knowledge, experience, methods, and principles into the creation of an entirely new training and coaching system.
-He defined an overall approach based on evolutionarily natural tenets which better fit the concerns and expectations of people today.
+He defined an overall approach based on evolutionary natural tenets which better fit the concerns and expectations of people today.
 MovNat was born.

 In April 2009, Erwan is featured in Men’s Health USA in an inspiring article about himself and MovNat written by New-York Time best-seller author Christopher McDougall.
 The journalist described his transformative first-hand training experience with Erwan in Brazil.